-Be it historic importance, rich culture or the food.
-Madhya Pradesh offers everything to satisfy you travellers as well as your taste buds.
+Be its historic importance, rich culture or food, Madhya Pradesh offers everything to satisfy you travellers as well as your taste buds.

 The cuisine of Madhya Pradesh takes inspiration from it’s neighbours, Rajasthan, Uttar Pradesh and Maharashtra.